awesomemotive/easy-digital-downloads/readme.txt

 * Fix: PHP warnings on checkout when purchasing an "item" fee
 * Fix: Improper application of discount codes that do not have their product requirements meant
 * Fix: Buy Now buttons for free products result in error at PayPal.com
+* New: Translation file for Argentina Spanish
+* Tweak: Updated translation files for most languages

 = 2.2.7, January 30, 2015 =